top of page

 (I'll use the words client and customer interchangeably here, but you can adopt whichever language seems best for your business.)

-Maybe you already have some idea of who they are.
+Maybe you already have some idea of who your ideal person is.
 Write down a list of anything that comes to mind.

-Next, think about who you are already working with, and identify who energises you the most.
-Who would you love more of?
-What do these people have in common?
-Does this match your initial list?
+Next, think about who you are already working with, and identify who it is that energises you the most.
+Who would you love a duplicate of!?
+Now, think about what these people have in common.
+Are there any key features, values or characteristics?
+Do they match your initial list?

 Sometimes, our ideal clients and customers do fit into objective demographics like age, gender, occupation etc... but I also want to introduce the idea that these things might be secondary to how your ideal people think and feel.

-Another exercise I love doing for my business is to write down a list of characteristics that I would NOT work with.
+Another powerful exercise is to write down a list of characteristics or traits that mean I would NOT work with somebody.
 Who would I turn away?
 This feels a little bit rebellious, but it's also really empowering.
 Who are you not willing to spend energy on?

 This could be things like:

-• People who feel very demanding in their initial emails.
+• People who feel very demanding or rude in their initial emails.

-• Anyone who pays late or makes a booking and doesn't show up.
+• Anyone who pays late, or makes a booking and then doesn't show up.

 • Businesses that feel unethical in their nature.